Vision Capabilities

 # Option 2: Use existing Ollama model

-abstractcore --set-vision-caption qwen2.5vl:7b
+abstractcore --set-vision-provider ollama qwen2.5vl:7b

 # Option 3: Use cloud API

-abstractcore --set-vision-provider openai --model gpt-4o
+abstractcore --set-vision-provider openai gpt-4o

 # Disable vision fallback